larpchronicles/rules/martialskills.md

 #### Devious Strike I

-This skill allows the character to perform a single attack adding +5 base weapon damage.
+>This skill allows the character to perform a single attack adding +5 base weapon damage.
 This skill may only be used with a Short Weapon.
 This physical strike attack may only be performed while behind the target and may only strike the rear of the target.
-This skill is expended once used.

-Requires the Short Weapon skill.
+This skill is expended once used.<br/>Requires the Short Weapon skill.

 #### Devious Strike  III

-This skill allows the character to perform a single attack adding +15 base weapon damage.
+>This skill allows the character to perform a single attack adding +15 base weapon damage.
 This skill may only be used with a Short Weapon.
 This physical strike attack may only be performed while behind the target and may only strike the rear of the target.
-This skill is expended once used.

-Requires the Devious Strike I skill.
+This skill is expended once used.<br/>Requires the Devious Strike I skill.

 #### Devious Strike V

-This skill allows the character to perform a single attack adding +25 base weapon damage.
+>This skill allows the character to perform a single attack adding +25 base weapon damage.
 This skill may only be used with a Short Weapon.
 This physical strike attack may only be performed while behind the target and may only strike the rear of the target.
-This skill is expended once used.

-Requires the Devious Strike III skill.
+This skill is expended once used.<br/>Requires the Devious Strike III skill.

 #### Devious Strike VII

-This skill allows the character to perform a single attack adding +35 base weapon damage.
+>This skill allows the character to perform a single attack adding +35 base weapon damage.
 This skill may only be used with a Short WEapon.
 This physical strike attack may only be performed while behind the target and may only strike the rear of the target.
-This skill is expended once used.

-Requires the Devious Strike V skill.
+This skill is expended once used.<br/>Requires the Devious Strike V skill.

 #### Devious Strike IX

-This skill allows the character to perform a single attack adding +45 base weapon damage.
+>This skill allows the character to perform a single attack adding +45 base weapon damage.
 This skill may only be used with a Short Weapon.
 This physical strike attack may only be performed while behind the target and may only strike the rear of the target.
-This skill is expended once used.

-Requires the Devious Strike VII skill.
+This skill is expended once used.<br/>Requires the Devious Strike VII skill.

 ## Weapon Strikes